 The Motoko Programming Language Guide introduces key features of the general-purpose Motoko programming language and provides examples and reference information to help you learn the nuances of the language and the practical implications of how to apply it.

-The Motoko programming language is optimized for developing programs that run on the Internet Computer platform and to work with the DFINITY Canister Software Development Kit (SDK).
+The Motoko programming language is optimized for developing programs that run on the Internet Computer blockchain and to work with the DFINITY Canister Software Development Kit (SDK).
 However, you can also write programs using Motoko for other platforms and to run in other contexts.
 This guide attempts to strike a balance between highlighting features that are uniquely suited to running on the Internet Computer and features that are generally-applicable or well-suited for programs running on other platforms.